nadavgordon/waiting-room-manager-api/README.md

 This section outlines how to set up and run the Waiting Room Manager API on a local Kubernetes cluster using Kind (Kubernetes in Docker).

+> **Important Note on Naming Conventions**: While the package name is `waiting-room-manager-api`, the Kubernetes resources use the shorter name `waiting-room-api` in labels, selectors, and container names.
+The Kind cluster is named `waiting-room-dev`.
+These naming inconsistencies are maintained for backward compatibility.

 ### Prerequisites

 *   **Docker**: Required for Kind to run Kubernetes nodes as Docker containers.